skbasu/closedcircle/README.md

 This is a chatting application.
-The tech stack used are - Frontend - ReactJs
+The tech stack used are - ReactJs (Frontend) NodeJs and ExpressJs (for backend) and MongoDB (Database).
-Backend - NodeJs, ExpressJs
-Database - MongoDB